May I post my article* on my web site and/or in WHOAS, an institutional repository (aka preprint/e-print server)?

 AGU [American Geophysical Union]

-AGU allows authors to deposit their journal articles if the version is the final published citable version of record, the AGU copyright statement is clearly visible on the posting, and the posting is made 6 months after official publication by the AGU. http://publications.agu.org/author-resource-center/usage-permissions/
+Allows authors to deposit their journal articles [in an Institutional Repository] if the version is the final published citable version of record, the AGU copyright statement is clearly visible on the posting, and the posting is made 6 months after official publication by the AGU. http://publications.agu.org/author-resource-center/usage-permissions/

 AMS [American Meteorological Society]

-AMS grants permission to each of its authors to deposit the definitive version of that author’s published AMS journal article in the repository of the author’s institution [with conditions.] http://www2.ametsoc.org/ams/index.cfm/publications/authors/journal-and-bams-authors/author-resources/copyright-information/copyright-policy/
+AMS grants permission to each of its authors to deposit the definitive version of that author’s published AMS journal article in the repository of the author’s institution … six months after the date of publication of the definitive version by the AMS. http://www2.ametsoc.org/ams/index.cfm/publications/authors/journal-and-bams-authors/author-resources/copyright-information/copyright-policy/

 NAS [National Academy of Sciences]